luyadev/luya-kickstarter/docker/README.md

 # Docker Quickstart

+**Keep in mind this dockerized LUYA setup is only for development and not for production env!**

 ### :one: Provide env config

 Rename the `.env.dist` file to `.env` and add your github access token.
 This is used for composer cause it will reach the api rate limit.
 In order to get your access token go to: https://github.com/settings/tokens